New versions of Newton method: step-size choice, convergence domain and under-determined equations: Main algorithms

-In previous Section we proved solvability of equation by use of the algorithm with constant $\alpha_k\equiv \alpha>0$; choosing $\alpha$ smaller we obtained larger solvability domain.
+Here it is more convenient to use the main equation in form \eqref{eq:main-nonlinear-P}.
+In previous Section we proved solvability of equation by use of the algorithm with constant $\alpha_k \equiv \alpha>0$; choosing $\alpha$ smaller we obtained larger solvability domain.

 However in this Section our goal is different --- to reach the fastest convergence to a solution.
 For this purpose different strategies for design of step-sizes are needed.
 The basic policy is as follows.
 First, we rewrite assumptions in new notation.
+We remark that the assumptions in context of equation $P(x) = 0$ are very much the same as $\mathbf{A}, \mathbf{B}$.